Olafaloofian/Giddyapp/README.md

 ### TODO

 - Make square favicon
+- Download and include fonts
 - Make horse bet buttons have an arrow pointing left (started in CSS)
 - Create tooltips for initial game tutorial
-- Add click down css for dollar buttons
-- Make "floating damage numbers" animation for betting (subtracts from Your funds)
 - localStorage solution
 - Audio
 - Show finish places with medals to right of track
 - Deprecate "#win-message"
 - Make background move with scroll
 - Load page after all assets are available
-- Make track fill whole screen?
-- Download and include fonts
+- Menu slides up from bottom

 ### Attributions